 However 1/40th scale seemed too fiddly for scratchbuilding.
 Using the Hornby track as the basis for a 1/32 scale narrow gauge system hit numerous technical 'buffers', mostly the absence of large-enough wheels with the necessary flange profile.
 The problems would have to be resolved by using finer-scale 32 mm track.
 But if the management needed to invest in new track then why 32 mm gauge?
 Why not 45 mm gauge?
 Feasibility studies were commissioned from outside consultants.
 This led to complete indecisiveness in the Board Room.

 A longer-than-life-long friend (our mothers worked in the same office when they were both pregnant) generously offered the management the use of her caravan in Norfolk.
 Only after agreeing dates did she say precisely where it was.
-Her caravan is 'parked' across the former trackbed close to Heacham station (although this is not apparent without consulting old maps).
+Her caravan is located right at the side of the former trackbed to the south of Heacham station.
 You couldn't make it up…

 The real world inspiration for Whittlecreek station, October 2018